National Security Multi-Mission Vessel

-The National Security Multi-Mission Vessel (NSMV) is a United States Maritime Administration (MARAD) ship designed as training vessels for the US maritime academies.
-The vessels will also be equipped to provide emergency humanitarian relief in areas affected by natural disasters such as hurricanes.
-The first ship was expected to be delivered in 2022.
-In April 2020, TOTE Services signed a contract with Philly Shipyard (Philadelphia, Pennsylvania) for the construction of up to five NSMVs, with the first two delivered in Spring and Winter 2023 for a cost of US$630M.
+The National Security Multi-Mission Vessel (NSMV) is a United States Maritime Administration (MARAD) ship designed as training vessels for maritime academies.
+The five vessels will also be equipped to provide humanitarian assistance and disaster relief.
+The US$630 million project was managed by TOTE Maritime, a U.S.-based shipping company with experience building U.S.-flagged vessels, with the Philly Shipyard constructing the ships.
+The first ship was delivered to State University of New York Maritime College in September 2023.

 Background

 The US maritime academies train future officers and engineers for the US merchant fleet.
 An integral part of this training is annual voyage at sea aboard a training vessel.
 Much of the year the vessels are laid up, and as US government owned ships they can be activated and deployed to provide housing for disaster relief workers.
 As of 2018 the current vessels were aging.
-The newest was almost 30 years old and oldest, Empire State, was 56 years old and had an antiquated steam power plant.
+The newest was almost 30 years old and oldest, Empire State VI, was 56 years old and had an antiquated steam power plant.
 The ships also fail international emission standards and this has impacted their training itineraries.
 MARAD provides the training ships and in 2015 initiated a program to develop a purpose-built ship design that would combine the training and disaster relief missions.
 This dual purpose led to the class name of the design as National Security Multi-Mission Vessel.